Selective group III metabotropic glutamate receptor agonist. Synaptic depressant. Agonist at the quisqualate-sensitized AP6 site in hippocampus.

 Romo-Parra et al (2008) GABA actions in hippocampal area CA3 during postnatal development: differential shift from depolarizing to hyperpolarizing in somatic and dendritic compartments.
 J Neurophysiol 99 1523 PMID: 18216229

 Do you know of a great paper that uses L-AP4 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for L-AP4

 There are currently no reviews for this product.
 Be the first to review L-AP4 and earn rewards!